-At this time, FPC’s buildings are closed, and we will hold no indoor worship services through at least the end of our fiscal year, June 30, 2021.
+At this time, FPC’s buildings are open to approved people and groups.
+Depending on the progress of the pandemic, we plan to resume indoor worship services beginning with our Ingathering on September 12, 2021.
 FPC has assembled a COVID Planning Task Force, which has developed protocols and guidelines for holding other types of FPC-related events.
 Please continue reading below for more details.

 To our members and friends: